Aliases for LAT Gene

 GeneCards Summary for LAT Gene

 LAT (Linker For Activation Of T Cells) is a Protein Coding gene.
 Diseases associated with LAT include cranial nerve palsy.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include protein kinase binding and SH3/SH2 adaptor activity.

 UniProtKB/Swiss-Prot for LAT Gene